-Please prepare your manuscript following the instructions for authors given below before submitting it online below.
-Basically, Jurnal Teknologi dan Informasi (JATI) (p-ISSN: 2088-2270, e-ISSN: 2655-6839) follows the author guidelines attached in here.
-Manuscripts submitted for publication in JATI should be between 4,000 and 6,000 words or between 8 and 15 pages long when typed in single spacing including tables and figures.
-The abstract should maintain a maximum of 200 words.
+The authors can register and prepare the manuscript following the instructions for authors given below before submitting it online below.
+Basically, Jurnal Teknologi dan Informasi (JATI) (p-ISSN: 2088-2270, e-ISSN: 2655-6839) follows the author guidelines attached in here (use that template).
+Manuscripts submitted for publication in JATI should be a minimum of 4,000 words (Introduction - Conclusion) and between 6 - 16 pages long when typed in single spacing including tables and figures.
+The abstract should maintain a maximum of 250 words.

 Use of word processing software

 It is important that the file be saved in the native format of the word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 In particular, do not use the word processor's options to justify text or to hyphenate words.
 However, do use boldface, italics, subscripts, superscripts, etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.
 The electronic text should be prepared in a way very similar to that of conventional manuscripts.
 Note that source files of figures, tables, and text graphics will be required whether or not you embed your figures in the text.
 See also the section on Electronic artwork.
 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.